drupalprojects/drush-vagrant/README.md

 -------

 Originally developed by Steven Merrill <http://www.stevenwmerrill.com/>
-The 2.x branch is developed and maintained by Christopher Gervais <http://ergonlogic.com/>
+The 2.x branch was developed by Christopher Gervais <http://ergonlogic.com/>
+and is maintained by Christopher Gervais and Herman Van Rink (helmo)